BoguckiMich/MazeSolver/readme.md

 **My experience**

-Improve or implement algorithms to second version of app
+*Improve or implement algorithms to second version of app* - There are algorithims to solve maze faster.
+But I dont know much about them.

-Backtracking in second app
+Examples are: Dijkstra's algorithm, BFS algorithm, Flood fill algorithm

+*Backtracking in second app* - Because of very big amount of operation done in recursion, I should upgrade this function by **marking** the places where during the recursion, there is more than one corridor to take turn, and after reaching wall, go back to latest marked point instead of checking every one on the way back.

 ***